praveek/aepsdk-ui-ios/README.md

 ## About this project

 AEPNotificationContent extension provides the capability to deliver predefined push notification templates to your application.
-This extension is compatible with push notifications originating from Adobe Journey Optimizer and Adobe Campaign Classic.
+This extension is compatible with push notifications originating from Adobe Campaign Classic.

 For further information about Adobe SDKs, visit the [developer documentation](https://developer.adobe.com/client-sdks/documentation/).